 (3) The superjacent "minor shale" member is easily recognized by the distinctive trilobate undulatory pattern that it makes on resistivity logs.
 Lithologically it is virtually identical to the underlying major shale member.
 This unit varies in thickness from about 40 feet (12 meters) in the far western part of Jack County to about 80 feet (24 meters) in the northeastern corner.
 Like the major shale member, it thins over reef crests, but there are no known reefs that penetrate up into the minor shale.
 This would indicate that reef growth had completely ceased by the time this member was deposited and that differential compaction of the surrounding Barnett muds had begun, thus causing the buried reefs to continue having some local influence on the topography of the shallow sea floor.

-(4) In the southern half of Jack County the Barnett depositional environment continued without interruption, resulting in the "upper shale" member.
-This unit rarely exceeds 30 feet (9 meters) in thickness and thins to 10 feet (3 meters) in the southern part of the county.
+(4) In the southern half of Jack County the Barnett depositional environment continued without interruption, resulting in the "upper shale" member (my preferred name).
+This unit, which is previously mentioned above as the "False Barnett," rarely exceeds 30 feet (9 meters) in thickness and thins to 10 feet (3 meters) in the southern part of the county.
 It is distinguished from the underlying Barnett beds by its somewhat lower resistivity, its slightly lower mean bulk density of about 2.46 gm/cc, and by a significantly reduced content of bituminous matter in the drill cuttings.
 In most of the study area, the upper shale member is overlain: 1) unconformably by calcareous sandstone and/or sandy limestone beds of the Atokan-age Marble Falls Formation, or 2) conformably by additional beds of Chesterian-age limestones and shales.
 In fresh drill cuttings these latter rocks appear extremely similar to the underlying Barnett and often make it difficult for the wellsite geologist to identify the exact top of the Barnett while drilling.
 Once logs have been run, there is no question about the location of the contact between the two units, but the cuttings alone can be, and often are, easily confused.

 (5) Throughout most of the northern half of Jack County the upper shale member is separated from the minor shale by a mildly bituminous shale wedge whose lithology differs sharply from that of the usual Barnett facies.
 This "foreign shale" member exhibits the low resistivity and the relatively high bulk density (2.60 gm/cc) that are not characteristic of the lower members of the Barnett in this area.
 It is significant that the upper shale member is only slightly thinned above the foreign shale, suggesting that the latter was deposited rather quickly, as compared to the over- and underlying Barnett beds which accumulated relatively slowly.
 As can be seen from the isopach map in Figure 5 below, the provenance for the foreign shale unit possibly lay to the north at just about the time the Red River Uplift was just beginning to rise.